esalesky/esalesky.github.io/index.md

 ### About Me

 Hi!
-I'm Liz Salesky ([/lɪz səˈlɛski/](http://ipa-reader.xyz/?text=l%C9%AAz%20s%C9%99%CB%88l%C9%9Bski)), a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at [Johns Hopkins University](https://www.cs.jhu.edu/), working with [Matt Post](https://waypost.net/).
+I'm Liz Salesky ([/lɪz səˈlɛski/](http://ipa-reader.xyz/?text=l%C9%AAz%20s%C9%99%CB%88l%C9%9Bski)), a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at [Johns Hopkins University](https://www.cs.jhu.edu/), advised by [Matt Post](https://waypost.net/) and [Philipp Koehn](https://www.cs.jhu.edu/~phi/).

-Generally, I am interested in machine translation and language representations, and how to make more data-efficient models which are robust to the variation observed across different languages and data sources.
+My research primarily focuses on machine translation and language representations, including how to create models which are more data-efficient and robust to variation across languages and data sources.
 I co-organize [NLP with Friends](https://nlpwithfriends.com/), an online student seminar, with Abhilasha Ravichander, Yanai Elazar, and Zeerak Waseem.

 Previously, I was a Masters student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) advised by [Alex Waibel](https://www.cs.cmu.edu/~ahw/), and often collaborated with [Alan W Black](https://www.cs.cmu.edu/~awb/) and the lab at [KIT](http://isl.anthropomatik.kit.edu/english/), where I worked in the summers.
 Before that, I worked at [MIT Lincoln Laboratory](https://www.ll.mit.edu/) in the Human Language Technology group from 2012-2017, focused primarily on machine translation and language learning applications.
-I graduated from Dartmouth College in 2012, where I studied Math and Linguistics.
+I graduated from Dartmouth College in 2012, where I studied Linguistics and Math.
 My [undergraduate thesis](http://linguistics.dartmouth.edu/undergraduate/honors/past-honors-theses) with Ann Irvine compared the linguistic validity of unsupervised segmentation methods.

 When not at my computer, I like to [learn languages](https://www.duolingo.com/esalesky), run, and bike to ice cream!